 Parenting and Contact Orders During COVID-19

-We have received many questions from grandparents and caregivers concerned about the impact of the COVID-19 Alert Level 4 Lockdown (“the Lockdown”) on contact/access orders and agreements, and the management of these arrangements during this period.
+Many grandparents and caregivers have concerns about the impact of the COVID-19 Alert Level 4 Lockdown on contact/access orders and agreements, and the management of these arrangements during this period.

-When the Alert Level 3 comes into effect on 28 April 2020, the same guidance below applies, except that the ability to expand your bubble is made more possible with travel within a region.
+When NZ shifts to Alert Level 3 at some point, the ability to expand your bubble is usually made more possible with travel within a region.
 Our caution below about extending your bubble/including non-custodial parents in your bubble still applies.

 The overriding consideration at this time is that decisions need to be made that are in the best interest of the children.
 (Please see our Caution below).

 The New Zealand Family Court Judge has provided advice on this issue which is set out below.
 Before reading the advice, we are advising grandparent and whanau caregivers to consider the following caution to help them make decisions.